Canopy

 - Manifest spec.
 Versioned schema repository.
 JSON schema + prose.
 No code.

-- Web frontend.
-Searchable catalogue, asset detail pages with provenance, sign-in only required to publish.
-Likely built into the existing docs site or as a sibling app.
+- Web frontend (later).
+Searchable catalogue, asset detail pages with provenance.
+Can render straight off the git index.
+Built into the docs site or as a sibling app when the catalogue is large enough to warrant it.

 Alternatives considered